About

-I am a first-year PhD student at MIT, in the Operations Research Center, where I am fortunate to be advised by Chara Podimata.
-I currently work on statistical and causal inference in settings with strategic agents.
-I am also interested in algorithmic governance and AI policy.
 Previously, I was an undergrad and master's student at ETH Zürich, where I was lucky to be part of the Learning and Adaptive Systems group of Andreas Krause.
-There, I worked on uncertainty quantification for sequentially gathered data.
-During my studies I was generously supported by the Zeno-Karl Schindler Foundation and the Swiss Study Foundation.
+I worked on online learning, continual learning and meta-learning, as well as optimization algorithms for reinforcement learning.
+During my studies I was generously supported by the Zeno-Karl Schindler Foundation and the Swiss Study Foundation, facilitating visits at the University of Copenhagen and MIT.

 -